pingcap/docs/tidb-cloud/migrate-sql-shards.md

 ### Downstream cluster

-The version of TiDB Cloud cluster is v6.0.0, and the combined library and tables are merged to the table `store.sales`.
+The version of TiDB Cloud cluster is v6.0.0.
+The sharded schemas and tables are merged into the table `store.sales`.

 ## Perform full data migration from MySQL to TiDB Cloud